error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/segmented-solar/README.md

 ## 🎯 Overview

-This project creates an interactive 3D visualization where celestial bodies (Sun, planets, asteroids, comets, nearby stars) are embedded in a segmented spacetime mesh representing φ– and π–driven segment structures with gravitational curvature appearing as local mesh deformation.
+This project creates an interactive 3D visualization where celestial bodies (Sun, planets, asteroids, comets, nearby stars) are embedded in a Segmented Spacetime mesh representing φ– and π–driven segment structures with gravitational curvature appearing as local mesh deformation.

 ## 📦 Data Sources